 In addition to staying home and wearing masks while outdoors, keeping your hands (extremely) clean is currently crucial.
 And while washing your hands with soap and water is ideal, it isn’t always possible.
-Which is where hand sanitizer comes in — hand sanitizers, that is, with at least 60 percent alcohol, per the CDC.
-But with hand sanitizer from the usual suspects scarce (bottles of Purell are being resold for hundreds of dollars on eBay and Craigslist), lots of unconventional brands have adjusted their production to meet demands.
+Which is where hand sanitizer comes in — hand sanitizer, that is, with at least 60 percent alcohol, per the CDC.
+But with hand sanitizers from the usual suspects scarce (bottles of Purell are being resold for hundreds of dollars on eBay and Craigslist), lots of unconventional brands have adjusted their production to meet demands.
 Distilleries, for instance, have been using excess alcohol from production to make hand sanitizers, and beauty brands have followed suit.
 While some bigger corporations, like Coty, are making hand sanitizer exclusively for first responders and hospitals, others are making theirs available for purchase through their sites.
 Here, we’ve rounded those up.

 Editors’ note: Given that hand sanitizer is extremely in demand, stock is constantly fluctuating.
 We’ll be updating this post every day with new places to buy, so if you don’t see an option you like, check in later for more.